 Launched in Fall 2018, the Future Centers are physical spaces and serve as school-based advising centers where students can define their college and career plans, and receive guidance and support to execute them.
 Future Center staff partner with their school’s traditional academic counselors and are equipped with educators focused solely on assisting students with developing and executing post-secondary plans.

 The delineation between in-school support provided by counselors and postsecondary planning support provided by college and career readiness is intentional and reflects IPS’ investment in postsecondary readiness.

-Future Center staff, in conjunction with the district’s Postsecondary Readiness team, is also developing and implementing persistence programming to support IPS students after graduation.
-Persistence programming aligns with district’s 3Es strategy for IPS high schools, with differentiated opportunities for students who are enrolled, enlisted or employed upon graduation.
+The centers create a hub for students and families to meet with community-based organizations, higher education partners, military recruiters, and employers.
+Future Center staff has identified mission-aligned partners to drive year-round programming opportunities for students to advance post-secondary plans.
+Future Center staff, in conjunction with the district’s Postsecondary Readiness team, are also developing and implementing persistence programming to support IPS students after graduation.
+Persistence programming aligns with the district’s 3E strategy for IPS high schools, with differentiated opportunities for students who are enrolled, enlisted or employed upon graduation.

 The High School Future Centers are designed to help our students take the steps needed to successfully transition to Enrollment, Enlistment or Employment upon graduation.
 Students can avail themselves to valuable support services in the areas of college- and career-readiness skill building, mentoring, technical assistance, and more.

 Featuring the latest technology, strong support from our collegiate and corporate partners, and knowledgeable and friendly staff, our Future Center and its resources are available to our scholars throughout their high school experience and during their journey through college or early years in the workforce.

 - Mentoring – Individualized or group mentoring sessions offer students support during their high school years to help them overcome any social and emotional hurdles they encounter.